 - Standard Monitoring: Includes remote arming and disarming, push notifications, 24/7 emergency dispatch, cellular connection backup, 7-day view timeline.

-- Interactive Monitoring: Includes remote arming and disarming, push notifications, 24/7 emergency dispatch, cellular connection backup, video verification, unlimited recording for up to 10 cameras, unlimited view time, 10 percent discount on additional equipment purchases, and a lifetime warranty.
+- Fast Protect Professional Monitoring: Includes remote arming and disarming, push notifications, 24/7 emergency dispatch, cellular connection backup, video verification, unlimited recording, 30-day cloud storage, unlimited view time, 10 percent discount on additional equipment purchases, and a lifetime warranty.

 Verdict: Cove and SimpliSafe each offer two professional-monitoring plans for customers to choose from.
 But while Cove doesn’t provide an option for self-monitoring, SimpliSafe has two: a free self-monitoring option and a paid option that includes camera recording.
 SimpliSafe has more types of monitoring available, making it more accessible to customers who want to opt for monitoring without paying the maximum amount.

 Many modern products come with companion apps designed to make things easier by allowing quick access to controls and settings.
 However, unless these apps are well designed and provide users with a reliable means of controlling devices and services, they can easily become annoying.
 An app may become more of a hassle than it’s worth if users frequently experience difficulty and frustration.